murf0/docker-s3ql/README.md

 [hubic.com](https://hubic.com)
 Of if you want to use my affiliate link (I'll get an extra 500gb when you sign up) [hubic.com/en/offers?referral=KRMTJR](https://hubic.com/en/offers?referral=KRMTJR)

+## License
+MIT For original code in this repository see LICENSE text GPL for the code originating from raghon1 repository.